jeffrey-l-turner/CPSC-370_BTC_derivates_AI_Chapman/lectures/notes_lec13.md

 ### Importance of Keeping Invariant State

-Here are some additional invariant examples that are specific to UTXO-based blockchains:
+Here are some additional invariant examples that are specific to Unspent Transaction Output (UTXO) based blockchains:

 Every block must contain a valid Merkle root of all UTXOs in the blockchain.
 This invariant prevents the modification of UTXOs without the consensus of the network.
 Every transaction in a block must be valid and spend unspent transaction outputs from previous blocks.
 This invariant prevents the double-spending of UTXOs.